German Jewish military personnel of World War II: Secret directive of 8 April 1940

 Some personnel of Jewish descent who served in the Wehrmacht were unaware of their ancestry and did not consider themselves Jewish.
 Others concealed their Jewish descent in order to join the Wehrmacht for reasons such as avoiding starvation; service in the Wehrmacht was described as "the safest place for a Jew in Hitler's Germany".
+James F. Tent writes, "Mischlinge found one thin silver lining upon entering the Wehrmacht.
+They received a certain shielding from National Socialist laws because they operated under the Wehrmachts own military justice system."
 Some personnel of Jewish descent viewed serving in the Wehrmacht as a means of protecting their families.
 Some were passionately German and sought to prove their identity and patriotism via military service, and hoped that frontline service would entitle them to be reclassified as "full Germans".
 Jakob Benecke states, "The security the service, and especially exemplary dedication in the Wehrmacht [...] offered to "Mischlinge" could range from protection from anti-Semitic discrimination through the [Nazi] state to the sheer securing of survival [...]
 In addition, such commitment for the "national community" could have relieving or lifesaving effects on close relatives of "Mischlinge"."

 A letter from Adolf Hitler to the "Mischlinge" soldier Rüdiger von B- authorising him to remain in the Wehrmacht and receive promotion, dated 29 November 1940.

 Some "well-placed" persons of mixed "Aryan" and "non-Aryan" descent, such as Generalfeldmarschall Erhard Milch and General der Flieger Helmuth Wilberg, were granted German Blood Certificates.
 Referring to Milch, Chief of the Luftwaffe High Command Hermann Göring reportedly stated, "I decide who is a Jew in the Luftwaffe".
 In July 1941, Hitler introduced a policy that allowed "half-Jew" Wehrmacht veterans dismissed as a result of the 8 April 1940 directive to apply to re-join the Wehrmacht if they had previously won an Iron Cross or campaign citation, subject to Hitler's personal approval.

+Daniel Uziel writes, "One of the strangest chapters in the history of the Wehrmacht Propaganda Troops is connected with the fact that several Jews and Mischlinge were able to pass through the strict personnel filters and serve in their ranks."
+Uziel writes that in 1941, Captain Edgar Jacoby–who had previously worked in the German film industry–was appointed commander of Propandakompanie 696, a company within the Wehrmacht Propaganda Troops.
+Shortly after being appointed, Jacoby was found to be a "full Jew".
+He was swiftly transferred to the reserve officer corps, then court-martialed for providing false information and sentenced to six months in military prison.
+He was released before completing his sentence, discharged from the Wehrmacht, and survived the remainder of the War without being further persecuted.

-In September 1942, the OKH again called for the dismissal of all "half-Jews" remaining in the Wehrmacht.
+On 25 September 1942, the OKH again called for the dismissal of all "half-Jews" remaining in the Wehrmacht.
 In the same month, 118 "Mischlinge" soldiers and their wives were declared German, while 258 "Mischlinge" soldiers were declared eligible to become officers.